puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 repo.

-However, if you want to implement a new parser for parsing common Windows artifacts such as `Jumplists` then that is definitely something that could be worth including as a static parser.
+However, if you want to implement a new parser for parsing common Windows artifacts such as *Jumplists* then that is definitely something that could be worth including as a Rust coded parser.

 When in doubt or unsure open an issue!